RarelyCharlie/rarelycharlie.github.io/_draft/taglist.md

  - "Please remove: " followed by one or more tags
  - "Please remove everyone."

-For any other maintenance requirements, or to report a problem, please send a message (PM) to @RarelyCharlie.
+For any other maintenance requirements, to suggest a new feature, or to report a problem, please send a message (PM) to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).

 **Notes:**
  - Only public control threads are supported.
 Control threads in private areas of the forums for not work.
 (For example, control threads in the listener and therapist areas do not work.)